Augustin Thierry

-Jacques Nicolas Augustin Thierry (10 May 1795 – 22 May 1856; also known as Augustin Thierry) was a French historian.
+Jacques Nicolas Augustin Thierry (/fr/; 10 May 1795 – 22 May 1856) was a French historian.
 Although originally a follower of Henri de Saint-Simon, he later developed his own approach to history.
-A committed liberal, his approach to history often introduced a romantic interpretation, although he did engage in research of primary sources.
+A committed liberal, his approach to history often introduced a Romantic interpretation, although he did engage in research of primary sources.
 He nevertheless was recognised as a significant historian of the evolution of communal governance.

 Early life

 He was born in Blois, Loir-et-Cher, and was the elder brother of Amédée Thierry.
 He had no advantages of birth or fortune, but was distinguished at the Blois Grammar School, and entered the École Normale Supérieure in 1811.
 In 1813 he was sent as a professor to Compiègne, but stayed there a very short time.